-Founded by Fr.
-Justin Russolillo, Tin 1912,, the first community of the Society of Divine Vocations, which became known as the "Vocationist Fathers," came into being.
+Founded by St. Justin of the Holy Trinity a.k.a Fr.
+Justin Russolillo, SDV (can.
+May 15th, 2022) in 1912, the first community of the Society of Divine Vocations, which became known as the "Vocationist Fathers," came into being.
 The Society of Divine Vocations received its first Diocesan approval on May 26, 1927.
 It became a Congregation of Pontifical right on May 24, 1947.
 In 1950, the Vocationists took on their first foreign mission in Bahia, Brazil.
 In 1962 they began their mission in the United States at Our Lady of Perpetual Help, Newark, NJ.
 More recently they spread their mission to Argentina, Nigeria, the Philippines and India.

 During the 1930’s and 1940’s, the Vocationists quickly spread throughout Italy and in 1950 opened a mission in Brazil, where they have successfully and actively worked in various locations and are blessed with many vocations.
 In subsequent years the Congregation extended its mission to France and Argentina.On August 6, 1962, they arrived in the United States at the kind invitation of Most Reverend Thomas A. Boland, the late Archbishop of Newark, New Jersey.

 During their stay in the U.S., the Vocationist Fathers realized with increasing evidence that if they were to make any progress and extend their work to other communities and perpetuate their type of work into the future, they were to start educating new religious candidates to a life of service.